Why Flatiron School's ISA?

 When you’re ready to get started, all we need is a deposit to secure your seat before class.

 With Flatiron School, you’ll never pay more than 1.5x the ISA portion of the tuition amount (plus the $2,000 deposit) in connection with our ISA.

 All that is required is a refundable* deposit of $2,000 before class to lock in your seat.
 After that, you don’t pay a dime until you meet the minimum income.

-Whether it’s software engineering, data science or UX/UI design, Flatiron School’s cutting-edge curriculum teaches you the skills you need to launch a career in tech.
+In every course we offer, Flatiron School’s cutting-edge online curriculum teaches you the skills you need to launch a career in tech.

 Work one-on-one with a dedicated career coach to find a job that’s right for you.
 If you’re making at least the minimum income threshold ($3,333.34 gross income per month, equivalent to $40,000 per year), your monthly payments will be 10% of your monthly gross income.
 Our Career Services team is here to support you with a robust employer pipeline, resume review, interview prep, and even salary negotiation.

 Once you’re making at least the minimum income threshold, make monthly payments equal to 10% of your gross monthly income until you reach the ISA payment cap, make 48 payments, or 96 months have passed since the end of your grace period.
 Whichever comes first.